-The general objective of JA-CHRODIS is to facilitate the exchange of good practices in tackling chronic diseases between different European countries and regions.
-This objective is reflected in the work package on health promotion and disease prevention (WP5).
+There is a wealth of good practices tackling chronic diseases across Europe.
+The general objective of JA-CHRODIS was to facilitate the exchange of these good practices between different European countries and regions.
+This objective is reflected in the work package on health promotion and disease prevention.
 It sought to identify, exchange, and promote the scaling-up and transfer of good practices and effective practices on health promotion and chronic disease prevention, focusing on cardiovascular diseases, stroke and type 2 diabetes.
-The work package is comprised of 33 organisations (20 associated and 13 collaborating partners) from 14 member states of the European Union, Norway, and Iceland.
+The work package was comprised of 34 organisations (20 associated and 14 collaborating partners) from 14 member states of the European Union, Norway, and Iceland.

-The work consisted of five consecutive tasks, all building upon one another.
-The tasks helped to provide recommendations on what needs to be taken into consideration when scaling up or transferring existing practices.
-The subsequent chapters will shortly describe the tasks in order to give a broader idea of the context of this report and the process of defining key factors for transferability and scaling-up.
+The work consisted of five consecutive tasks, building upon one another and leading to the recommendations outlined below.
+The subsequent chapters will briefly describe the tasks in order to give a broader idea of the context of this report and the process of defining key factors for transferability and scaling-up.